dylan-lang/dylan-programming-book/source/slots.rst

 automatically defines a getter method to return the value of a slot, and defines a setter method to change the value of a slot.

-#. *Performance note:* For slot accesses, given accurate type
+.. topic:: Performance note:

-   declarations, the compiler can typically optimize away not only the method dispatch, but also the function call, making the executed code just as efficient as it would be in a language such as C, where structure or record slots are accessed directly.
-See ` <perform.htm#66157>`_.
+   For slot accesses, given accurate type declarations, the compiler can typically optimize away not only the method dispatch, but also the function call, making the executed code just as efficient as it would be in a language such as C, where structure or record slots are accessed directly.
+See :doc:`perform`.

 The name of the getter is always the name of the slot.
 Thus, the getter for the ``total-seconds`` slot is ``total-seconds``.
 Let’s look at an